jgrindall/udacity_dsa_4/README.md

 Note: python3 -> 'py' for Windows

-- To run the tests cd into each folder and execute the tests using doctest.
+To run the main file:

-Eg:

-            > cd problem1
+*  cd problem1 & python3 problem_1.py

+To run the tests:

-            > python3 -m doctest -v tests.txt
+*  cd problem1 & python3 -m doctest -v tests.txt

+To see the timing of A* vs Dijkstra

+*  cd problem1 & python3 timing_1.py